Oh, sweet potatoes.

 Preheat oven to 400 degrees F (204 C) and grease a baking sheet.

 Toss sweet potatoes in oil until all sides are well coated.
-Season with salt and pepper and toss once more, then arrange in a single layer on the baking sheet (if crowded, use two baking sheets).
+Season with salt and pepper and toss once more, then arrange in a single layer on the baking sheet (if crowded or increasing batch size, use two or more baking sheets).

 Bake for a total of 25 minutes, or until golden brown and tender, flipping once at the halfway point to ensure even cooking.